RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24-vwii.md

 #### Instructions

 If you use GNU/Linux or macOS on your PC, or use a smartphone, please [follow the manual guide](https://pad.snopyta.org/s/rJ2N0B1XU), to install RiiConnect24.
 The patcher we provide is currently Windows-only.
-The end result is the same regardless of which method you follow.
+The end result is the same regardless of the method followed.
 {: .notice--info}

 ##### Section I - Running the patcher

 Using the RiiConnect24 Patcher you should've downloaded earlier in [What you need](#what-you-need), you will be downloading and patching IOS31, News, Everybody Votes, Nintendo and Check Mii Out Channels for use on your vWii.

 1. Run `RiiConnect24Patcher.bat` on your PC, and follow the on-screen instructions.
 1. Confirm that after running through the patcher, you have 3 folders.
 Either in the same folder as `RiiConnect24Patcher.bat`, or on your SD card (depending on what options you selected in the patcher).
-If they are in the same folder as the `RiiConnect24Patcher.bat` file, move the folders to the root of your SD card.
+   - If they are in the same folder as the `RiiConnect24Patcher.bat` file, move the folders to the root of your SD card.

 ##### Section II - Installing the newly patched WADs